 Although trucking can be difficult at times and results in being away from home, women entering the industry are sharing their experiences on social media and trying to show that trucking is for everyone.
 Clarissa Rankin, a TikTok influencer and truck driver, says the biggest question she gets from other women is “How can I get started?”.

 Many women in the industry talk about how it can be a challenging job but they lean on values of self-empowerment, resilience and confidence.
-These social media savvy female truck drivers are showing that you don’t need to look or act a certain way to be a good truck driver.
+These social media savvy female truck drivers in Canada are showing that you don’t need to look or act a certain way to be a good truck driver.

 The Ontario Government recently announced a $600,000 skills training program to prepare 30 women and other individuals from underrepresented groups towards a career in the trucking industry.
 Monte McNaughton, Minister of Labour, Training and Skills Development said,